Missions Month – February 2018

 This year’s Missions Conference will focus on the work happening in Haiti and our local community.
 The Missions Conference runs the month of February.
 We have a great line-up of activities and speakers throughout the month.
 Don’t miss a single event.

-The cost of the dinner is $5/person or a maximum of $20/family of 4+.
+The cost of the dinner is $5/person with a maximum of $20/family of 4+.
 Purchase tickets in the Lobby on Sunday mornings February 4-18 or call the church office.
 Deadline is February 18.
 You MUST purchase a ticket in advance to attend the dinner, tickets will NOT be sold at the door.

 Esperandieu & Dianne Pierre serve with Cru in Haiti.
 Pierre is the National Director of Haiti for Cru, overseeing Cru staff and ministries.
-His ministry also includes evangelism and discipleship through English as a second language (ESL) and humanitarian projects.
+His ministry also includes evangelism and discipleship through English as a Second Language (ESL) and humanitarian projects.
 He and Dianne founded Nehemiah Vision Ministries reaching Haitians through compassion projects including a Christian school.